cs-clarence/git-primer/README.md

 The steps shown in this primer are done through the command line/terminal.
 It assumes that you know how these commands work: `ls`, `cd`, `pwd`, `rm`, and `mkdir`.
 They are available on Linux, and MacOS.

-> If you you are not familiar with these commands, [read this](./pre-requisites/basic-terminal-commands.md) first.
+> If you are not familiar with these commands, [read this first](./pre-requisites/basic-terminal-commands.md).

 <br>
 <br>

-On Windows, you have similarly-named commands which, for the most part, is similar enough to those on Linux and MacOS systems.
+On Windows, you have similarly-named commands which, for the most part, are similar enough to those on Linux and MacOS systems.
 You can use them as long you don't pass them flags because they are different to those found on the other two systems:

 > For example, to list all the files inside a directory, including hidden ones, you can run the following command on Linux and MacOS systems:
 >